wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/transaction.md

 ## Sign Transaction Using Your Own Seed

-### Using Javascript
+### Using JavaScript

 Use `waves-transactions` library.
 Transaction proof is generated using your seed phrase.
 If transaction fee is not specified, it is calculated automatically.

-See method descriptions in [documentation](https://wavesplatform.github.io/waves-transactions/index.html).
+See function descriptions in [documentation](https://wavesplatform.github.io/waves-transactions/index.html) on Github.

 ```javascript
 import { nodeInteraction } from "@waves/waves-transactions";